jielou/data-egineer-path/deliberate_python/notes/inheritance.md

 - is-a relationship
 - liskov substitution principle: in a computer program, if S is a subtype of T, then objects of type T may be replaced with objects of type S without altering any of the desired properties of the program

+### inheritance best practices

+- follow Liskov Substitution Principle
+- Exception types must inherit from BaseException
+- Use inheritance only if the relationship works in one direction

+### mixins
+- provides only methods to classes that dervie from it
+- not considered a base class
+    - does not follow the is-a relationship
+    - only interit from a Mixint o utilize one or more of its method

+### factory method

+- a class contains a method for constructing an object with the correct parametersx

 ## composition